huggingface/setfit/scripts/tfew/README.md

         grad_accum_factor=8 \
 ```

 This will fine-tune the 3 billion parameter pretrained model using the (IA)^3 method from the `T-Few` paper, and then run the evaluation.
-For all our baselines, we use the default settings from the `T-Few` paper. `T-Few` comes with two different base models -- 3 billion (3B) and 11 billion (11B) versions.
+For all our baselines, we use the default settings from the `T-Few` paper. `T-Few` comes in 2 versions: one with a 3 billion (3B) base model, and one with an 11 billion (11B) base model.

 You can run `T-Few` (3B) over all the supported test datasets in the `SetFit` paper by running: